bizley/Yii-AjaxDropDown/PARAMETERS.md

 # Yii-AjaxDropDown parameters

-## activeClass;
+## activeClass
-_string_ CSS class of the active element on the results list.
+_string_ CSS class of the active element on the results list.<br>
 Bootstrap default is 'active'.

 ## additionalCode
-_string_ Additional HTML code for the selected value row, default ''.
+_string_ Additional HTML code for the selected value row, default ''.<br>
-Any 'additional' key in **data** parameter element will replace this.
+Any 'additional' key in **data** parameter element will replace this.<br>
 Any _{VALUE}_ and _{ID}_ tags here are automatically replaced with selected id and value of the row.

 ## attribute
-_string_ The attribute associated with this widget.
+_string_ The attribute associated with this widget.<br>
 The square brackets ('[]') are added automatically to collect tabular data input when **singleMode** parameter is set to false (default).

 ## bootstrap
 _boolean_ Wheter to add Bootstrap CSS classes, default true.

 ## buttonClass
-_string_ CSS class of the button triggering the dropdown in addition to 'ajaxDropDownToggle'.
+_string_ CSS class of the button triggering the dropdown in addition to 'ajaxDropDownToggle'.<br>
 Bootstrap adds 'btn dropdown-toggle btn-default'.

 ## buttonLabel
-_string_ HTML label of the button triggering the dropdown, default '...'.
+_string_ HTML label of the button triggering the dropdown, default '...'.<br>
 Bootstrap sets ```'<span class="caret"></span>'```.

 ## buttonStyle
 _string_ Additional CSS style of the button triggering the dropdown.

 ## buttonsClass
-_string_ CSS class of the div container for the buttons and dropdown menu in addition to 'ajaxDropDownButtons'.
+_string_ CSS class of the div container for the buttons and dropdown menu in addition to 'ajaxDropDownButtons'.<br>
 Bootstrap adds ' input-group-btn'.

 ## buttonsStyle
 _string_ Additional CSS style of the div container for the buttons and dropdown menu.

 ## data
-_array_ Array of preselected values arrays.
+_array_ Array of preselected values arrays.<br>
-Every value array should be given with the three array keys:
+Every value array should be given with the three array keys:<br>
 - 'id'    => identification string for the value i.e. database ID number,
 - 'mark'  => 0|1 flag for the emphasis of the value
 - 'value' => string displayed as the value itself.

-If empty 'id' is set to uniqid().
+If empty 'id' is set to uniqid().<br>
-If not 0 and not 1 'mark' is set to 0.
+If not 0 and not 1 'mark' is set to 0.<br>
-If empty 'value' is set to 'error: missing value key in data array'.
+If empty 'value' is set to 'error: missing value key in data array'.<br>
 There is the optional parameter 'additional' with HTML code to be inserted in the selected row.
 If given this replaces **additionalCode** for that row only.
 In case you want to remove the **additionalCode** only for that row set the 'additional' key to false.

 ## debug